sriyanaidu/Team_08_Final_Project/README.md

 N. Yasmin Bromir

 # Analyzing Crime, Crash Reporting, and Traffic Violations
-With a focus on Montgomery County in Maryland, we will be analyzing data about crimes, crashes, and traffic violations to establish if there are any correlations between events.
+With a focus on Montgomery County in Maryland, we will be analyzing data about crimes, crashes, and traffic violations to establish if there are any relationships between crimes, crashes, and locations.

 # Background
 Our project leverages datasets provided by Montgomery County’s open data website, dataMontgomery, to provide the public with access to various crime statistic databases, crash data, and traffic violation information.

 ## Business Problem
 The Montgomery County can enhance public safety and reduce traffic-related incidents through the effective utilization of available data sources, including crime data, crash reporting incidents data, and traffic violations data.
 However, the current lack of comprehensive data analysis and integration presents challenges in identifying high-risk areas, understanding contributing factors, and implementing proactive interventions.
 By developing a data-driven approach, the county aims to analyze patterns and trends, forecast future risks, and collaborate with stakeholders to implement targeted interventions and improve overall public safety and traffic management in the area.

 ## Project Description

 # Application Architecture